-The site contains habitat for a wide range of non-threatened fauna including reptiles, birds and mammals.
 There was also evidence of Ring-tailed (Pseudocheirus peregrinus) or Brush-tailed possums (Trichosurus vulpecula), and Brush-turkeys (Alectura lathami) using habitat near the site.
-The site provides habitat for these and a range of other native species including Rainbow Lorikeets (Trichoglossus moluccanus), Laughing Kookaburras (Dacelo novaeguineae), Eastern Blue-tongue Lizards (Tiliqua scincoides), Garden Skink (Lampropholis guichenoti), Crested Pigeon (Ocyphaps lophotes) and Noisy Miners (Manorina melanocephala).
+The site provides habitat for these and a range of other native species including Rainbow Lorikeets (Trichoglossus moluccanus), Laughing Kookaburras (Dacelo novaeguineae), Crested Pigeon (Ocyphaps lophotes) and Noisy Miners (Manorina melanocephala).